katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 Data augmentation for object detection is slightly more complex than data augmentation for image classification tasks because of the associated bounding boxes for each object <d-cite key="DBLP:journals/corr/abs-1906-11172"></d-cite>.

-We use three different data augmentation techniques: *selective erasing*, *selective inpainting*, and *non-trivial transformations*.
+We designed three different data augmentation techniques: *selective erasing*, *selective inpainting*, and *non-trivial transformations*.
 Below, we define and provide examples of each of these data augmentations.

 **Selective Erasing**